matula/godot-mcp-server/readme.md

 ## Architecture

-The Godot MCP Server is built with a modular architecture:
+The GMS is built with a modular architecture:

 1. **MCP Server Core**: Uses the `@modelcontextprotocol/sdk` to create a server that communicates with AI assistants.